 “Darling,” Aoife growled, her eyes flickering.
 “I am darkness.”
 She pulled her hands out like Nosferatu’s claws, raising her top lip to snarl sharp.
 “Though amusing is not the word.
 Use exciting and you’ll have me in my quarters.”

-The ladies broke role into giggles but the thrill was spilling from them both.
+The ladies broke role into bubbly giggles but the thrill was pulling at them both.
 Carla grabbed for Aoife’s arm.

 “I hope you didn’t mind me laughing during the film,” she said.
 “I just find all that over zealous acting hilarious.
 I don’t see how you can’t.
 It’s like burlesque – kind of dark, you know.
 But exciting!”
 Clara finished with that same mischievous twinkle from before.